Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/color_ramp.rst

 The Color Ramp image is fully red and opaque where the image is white (1.00).

-We verify that the output image mask is indeed transparent by overlaying it on top of a other image.
+We verify that the output image mask is indeed transparent by overlaying it on top of another image.

 Colorizing an Image